Jeddah at a Glance

 The National Economy

 According to experts, the country’s future growth sectors will probably include vehicle engineering, energy production and distribution, as well as waste disposal and recycling.
-These trends will also influence the employment opportunities for people working in Jeddah.
+These trends will also influence the employment opportunities for people living and working in Jeddah.

 Saudi Arabia still needs to deal with several issues that could hamper its prosperity.
 There is a distinct lack of Saudi laborers and employees in the private sector.
 Of course, this means more jobs for expats working in Jeddah, Riyadh, or the Eastern Province.
 In the long term, though, the country’s citizens need to be better integrated into the workforce.
 The “Saudization” quotas and categories for companies that took effect in 2013 are an official attempt to provide more job opportunities for locals.